lsc1234582/MatrixMultiplicationOpenCL/README.md

 # MatrixProductOpenCL
-A matrix product function implemented in C with OpenCL
+A matrix multiplication function implemented in C with OpenCL